 Please note that the services must be performed in an outpatient facility and not in a dental office.
-In order to expedite claims processing, it is recommended that you obtain prior approval from the Claims Office before services are obtained.
+To expedite claims processing, it is recommended that you obtain prior approval from the Claims Office before services are obtained.

 DIALYSIS TREATMENT - OUTPATIENT